Chikeluba Ofoedu: Enugu Rangers

 Ofoedu scored 12 goals for Nigeria Premier League team Enugu Rangers in the 2012 season.

 1461 Trabzon

 On the summer of 2012, Chico joined 1461 Trabzon on a season-long loan deal.
 He played a total of 33 games while scoring 8 goals and assisting 3 goals.

-karsiyaka
+Karsiyaka

 His impressive performance during his loan spell at 1461 Trabzon saw him join Karsiyaka the following season.

-Samsunsunspor
+Samsunspor

 In January 2015, he joined Samsunspor as a free agent.
 He went on to score a total of 21 goals in 49 games while providing 8 assists.

 Eskisehirspor

 He joined Eskisehirspor in the summer of 2016.
 He played an important role in his first season in the team as they finished third in the Turkey 1.
 Lig which has been their best position in recent years.
 His outstanding form in the following season made him a top priority for the Israeli club, Maccabi Tel Aviv.